 Don’t Shift Blame & Play Ostrich

 Once our ego has grown, we can find it hard to accept and own failure.
 And that’s when we hide, rage and shift blame.
 Don’t allow your ego to ever grow so big that you cannot face a failure.
 We all fail, it’s all about how we react to it -or act around it-.

 Doesn’t Tackle the Positive Sides of Ego

 But on a book that talks about how ego impairs us, I would have also liked a chapter on how we can use ego to become better and more effective human beings.

 Historical “Facts” & Correlation

 However, I didn’t like the determinism with which some examples were presented.
 For examples, did Napoleon overreach because he believed in destiny?

 The more scientifically-minded among the readers will find a few of those examples to be a bit of a stretch.
 But it’s a small detail.

 I absolutely love Ryan Holiday’s real take on life.

 He doesn’t BS you with stuff like “love, love, love, and people will love you”.

-I had already read The Obstacle is The Way from Holiday which immediately made him one of my favorite authors.
+I had already read The Obstacle is The Way from Holiday, which catapulted him as one of my favorite authors.